 15 best practices to apply in the expanded world of perception.

 Any technology description wouldn’t be complete without some advice and recommendations regarding methods of use and common pitfalls.
-Let’s list some of the most prominent points.
-Not all of them refer to an AR experience, but still some aspects of these can appear when the experience evolves with new ideas.
+Here we will list the 15 best practices to apply in the expanded world of perception.
+Not all of them refer to an AR experience, but some aspects may still appear as the experience evolves with new ideas.

-- Not all devices give support to the same scope of AR experiences.
+- Not all devices give support to the same scope of AR experience.

-Although there are plenty of current iOS devices on the market, they are still a consideration for developers.
+Although there are plenty of current iOS devices on the market, there are older versions that are still a consideration for developers.
 Design your scenes to gracefully omit more advanced features or hide the dependent feature altogether.

 - Adjust the experience to different screen sizes.